 The Scrambler’s standard powertrain continued to be an 86 bhp Iron Duke 2.5 liter/151 ci inline four with a two-barrel carburetor paired with a four-speed manual.
 The Iron Duke was, of course, sourced from General Motors.
 One optional engine was available—a $145 110 bhp 4.2 liter/258 ci inline six with a two-barrel carburetor.
 Either engine could be paired with a five-speed manual, which added $199 to the price and was newly available for 1982, while the inline six could also be mated with a $409 Torque-flite automatic.
 All Scramblers came with Quadra-Trac part-time four-wheel drive.

 The performance of Jeep’s small truck wasn’t exactly sparkling—Car and Driver measured a 0-60 time of 17 seconds with the inline four and the four-speed manual.
 The inline six gave better—though not great—performance, with 0-60 times in the 12 to 14 second range depending on transmission.
-Fuel economy ratings for the standard powertrain were 23 city/28 highway by the standards of the day but a chastening 17/19 by today’s more realistic standards.
+Fuel economy ratings for the standard powertrain were 23 city/28 highway by the day’s standards.
 With a 15-gallon gas tank, a Scrambler owner could reasonably expect a range of 245 to 265 miles with a 10% fuel reserve.

-The Scrambler’s base price was $7,588—about $28,800 in today’s dollars or slightly under what a base 2020 Jeep Gladiator pickup truck costs.
+The Scrambler’s base price was $7,588—about $26,300 in today’s dollars, which is well under what a base 2025 Jeep Gladiator pickup truck costs.
 Standard exterior and mechanical equipment included dual outside rearview mirrors, a drop down tailgate, skid plates for the fuel tank and transfer case, front disc/rear drum brakes, and H78 x 15 Suburbanite XG tires on 15-inch wheels.
 Inside, linen grain vinyl bucket seats and a color-keyed vinyl mat were included.

 Sport packages page from the 1982 Jeep Scrambler brochure